Jack Doyle: A 20th-century Conor McGregor whose life spiralled down

 As Quidnunc wrote in An Irishman’s Diary: “I became conscious of a growing irritation that Signor Galento did not seize his chance to gain a decisive grip on Mr Doyle by the nethermost of Mr Doyle’s chins.
 He could easily have had two fistfuls of it at any time, and once strategically attached thus, he would have been very hard to shake off.”

-Galento himself was not a small man and hadn’t gained the nickname of Beer Baron and Two-Ton Tony.
+Galento himself was not a small man and hadn’t gained the nickname of Beer Baron and Two-Ton Tony for nothing.
 The sight of two huge specimens grappling with each other, every sinew of their 6ft-plus frames straining to hurt the opponent, thrilled the audience who, as it was pointed out in The Irish Times report the following day, climbed over the press bench and into the ring itself after Doyle had won.

 The manner of the Irish man’s victory was quite brutal, as both fighters came crashing out of the ring, leaving Galento injured in a heap on the ground and sending the journalists at the rickety press bench flying out of their seats as chaos ensued.